Home

 • Forensic and Investigative Psychology

-• The main aim of this advanced course in Forensic & Investigative Psychology is to provide a comprehensive understanding of the aetiology of criminal and investigative behaviour from a psychological perspective.
+• This specialization prepares students to apply the conceptual and technical knowledge and principles of psychology to assist and resolve legal issues related to civil, criminal, contractual, and other judicial proceedings.
+This specialization aims to provide a comprehensive understanding of the aetiology of criminal and investigative behaviour from a psychological perspective.
 By combining psychological theory, clinical practice, research-led teaching and hands-on laboratory experience, the programme introduces the students to various aspects of the intersection of psychology and law.
 The curriculum is designed to meet the current issues in crime and justice and prepare students to address them from an interdisciplinary depth.
-Experts in criminal psychology, forensic sciences and criminology will offer lectures, discussions and debates around some pertinent modules.
+Forensic psychologist works closely with the police and legal team to perform psychological assessments of offenders, victims and witnesses contributing to criminal profiling, designing rehabilitation program, policy formation, correctional administration, victim advocacy and academic research.

 • Industrial and Organisational Psychology